datastax/python-driver/docs/cloud.rst

 Event loops
 ^^^^^^^^^^^
-Evenlet isn't supported yet.
-Eventlet still uses the old way to configure SSL (ssl_options), which is not compatible with the secure connect bundle provided by Apollo.
+Evenlet isn't yet supported for python 3.7+ due to an `issue in Eventlet <https://github.com/eventlet/eventlet/issues/526>`_.